ibm-cloud-docs/image-templates/import-image.md

 Complete the following steps to import an image from {{site.data.keyword.cos_full_notm}}.

-To import an encrypted image, your account must have access to the End to End (E2E) Encryption feature.
-To enable your account for E2E Encryption, please contact Support.
-{: tip}

 1. In the [{{site.data.keyword.slportal}} ![External link icon](../../icons/launch-glyph.svg "External link icon")](https://control.softlayer.com/), access the **Image Templates** page by selecting **Devices > Manage > Images**.
 2. Click the **Import Image from IBM COS** tab to open the Import tool.
 3. Complete the required fields (see Table 1).